Which place is cheaper, Mashiko or Tokyo?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Tokyo is around the same temperature as Mashiko in the summer.
-The temperature in Tokyo is usually 26°C (78°F) in July, and Mashiko stays around 24°C (75°F).
+The daily temperature in Tokyo averages around 26°C (78°F) in July, and Mashiko fluctuates around 24°C (75°F).

 Tokyo usually receives around the same amount of sunshine as Mashiko during summer.
-At this time of the year, Tokyo gets 137 hours of sunny skies, while Mashiko receives 130 hours of full sun.
+Tokyo gets 137 hours of sunny skies, while Mashiko receives 130 hours of full sun in the summer.

 It rains a lot this time of the year in Mashiko.
 It's quite rainy in Tokyo.
 In July, Tokyo usually receives more rain than Mashiko.
-At this time of the year, Tokyo gets 127 mm (5 in) of rain, while Mashiko receives 117 mm (4.6 in) of rain.
+Tokyo gets 127 mm (5 in) of rain, while Mashiko receives 117 mm (4.6 in) of rain each month for the summer.

 In the autumn, Tokyo is a little warmer than Mashiko.
-Typically, the autumn temperatures in Tokyo in October are around 18°C (64°F), and Mashiko is about 16°C (60°F).
+Typically, the autumn temperatures in Tokyo in October average around 18°C (64°F), and Mashiko averages at about 16°C (60°F).

 In the autumn, Tokyo often gets around the same amount of sunshine as Mashiko.
 Tokyo gets 129 hours of sunny skies this time of year, while Mashiko receives 133 hours of full sun.